 Short Fiction: This is the heart of our weekly podcast.
 We want short stories between about 1,500 and 6,000 words.
 The sweet spot is around 4,500 words which is close to 30 minutes of story.

 Flash Fiction: We podcast, approximately quarterly, Flash on the Borderlands episodes that contain three flash stories with a common theme.
 Occasionally, we run short five-to-ten minute “bonus” pieces between our weekly main episodes.
 For this we’re looking at fiction under 1,500 words, with a sweet spot between 500 and 1000 words.
 Yes, that’s really really short.
 That’s the point.
 Our flash pieces are frequently quirkier and more experimental than our weekly features.

 We do not discriminate between previously published and unpublished works.
 We’re an audio market, and we buy nonexclusive rights, so it doesn’t hurt us if a story has previously appeared in another market.
 If the text of the work is currently available online for free, that’s great!
 Let us know in your cover letter so we can link to it in the web post if we publish your story.

 Multiple and Simultaneous Submissions

-We do not accept multiple submissions; if you submit more than one story everything after the first will be rejected.
+We do not accept multiple submissions; if you submit more than one story everything after the first will be withdrawn.
 Simultaneous submissions are acceptable.
 Please check the box on the submissions form to let us know that you are submitting this to multiple markets simultaneously.

-The only exception to this is simultaneous submission of a single story to multiple Escape Artists podcasts (Escape Pod, PodCastle, and Pseudopod), which we ask that you avoid.
+The only exception to this is simultaneous submission of a single story to multiple Escape Artists podcasts (Escape Pod, PodCastle, Cast of Wonders, and Pseudopod), which we ask that you avoid.
 When submitting to one Escape Artists podcast, please wait to hear back about it before submitting the same story to another.

 Format and Cover Letter